couchbase/build-infra/ansible/windows/sdk/README.md

 # PREREQUISITES

 This playbook likely requires at least Ansible 2.3.0.
-However it currently fails with Ansible 2.4.0 due to win_get_url.
+However it does currently fail with Ansible 2.4.0 due to win_get_url not working.

 The remote Windows server needs to be ready for Ansible remote control; see README.txt in the parent directory.